BEHAVIORAL HEALTH NAVIGATOR

 - Commitment to a solution-focused work environment and the clear intention to meet client expectations;

-- Excellent written and verbal communication skills; ability to write complete and concise case notes;
+- Ability to write complete and concise case notes;

 - Must demonstrate personal responsibility and integrity, show initiative and an ability to work independently;